Bulletin #2172, Raspberry and Blackberry Varieties for Maine

 Blackberries, thorny (erect)

 Erect blackberries have tall, rugged canes with prominent thorns.
-Although the fruit are somewhat sweeter than thornless blackberries, the plants give similar yields and are equally sensitive to low temperatures.
+Although the fruit is somewhat sweeter than thornless blackberries, the plants give similar yields and are equally sensitive to low temperatures.
 They are not recommended for commercial production in Maine.
 Virus infections are common in blackberries and may cause poor winter survival, and sterility, resulting in no fruit.

 Darrow: From New York.
 Hardy.
 Canes are vigorous with large thorns.
 Good yields with long harvest season.
 Fruit are large and glossy, excellent quality.